 We think this is unacceptable for a modern democracy.

 And thankfully, there’s a solution – Automatic Voter Registration (AVR)!

 AVR is the next step in the fight for voting rights.
 This cutting-edge reform proposes to shift voter registration from an opt-in to an opt-out system, involving more citizens in the political process and making elections more free, fair, and accessible for all.

-In Massachusetts, Bill SD.
-1791 and HD.
-2500 would require that every eligible citizen who interacts with the Registry of Motor Vehicles and other voter registration agencies be automatically registered to vote, unless they say no. The legislation also requires Massachusetts join the Electronic Registration Information Center (ERIC).
+In Massachusetts, bills H. 2091, S. 373, and H. 2080 would require that every eligible citizen who interacts with the Registry of Motor Vehicles and other voter registration agencies be automatically registered to vote, unless they say no. The legislation also requires Massachusetts join the Electronic Registration Information Center (ERIC).